 In July 2019, the Company entered a development, manufacturing and supply agreement with SpectronRx in South Bend, Indiana, to secure access to clinical and commercial scale radiolabeling capacity for omburtamab.
-Under the terms of the agreement, SpectronRx had agreed to establish a manufacturing unit designated for the Company within its existing facilities, at which both clinical and commercial supply of radiolabeled omburtamab could be produced.
+Under the terms of the agreement, SpectronRx had established a manufacturing unit designated for the Company within its existing facilities, at which both clinical and commercial supply of radiolabeled omburtamab could be produced.
 Since the Company possessed the right to substantially all the economic benefits and directs the use of the production area, the Company accounted for the payments related to the access to the manufacturing space under ASC 842 as an operating lease.
 The original term of the lease was two years from the commencement date of August 31, 2020, which was subsequently extended to December 2022.
 The Company entered into an additional one-month extension that terminated in January 2023 for a de minimis cost.

 In February 2019, the Company entered into a lease agreement in connection with its 4,548 square feet laboratory in New Jersey.
-In December 2019, we expanded the space with an additional 235 square feet.
-The original term of the lease is three years from the date the Company occupied the premises, with an option to extend for an additional two years which expires in January 2024, which the Company exercised and has included in the determination of the related lease liability.
-Fixed rent payable under the lease is approximately \$144,000 per annum and is payable in equal monthly installments of approximately \$12,000 per month.
+In December 2019, the Company expanded the space with an additional 235 square feet.
+The original term of the lease was three years from the date the Company occupied the premises, with an option to extend for an additional two years which was to expire in January 2024, which the Company exercised and had included in the determination of the related lease liability.
+In July 2023, the Company entered into a lease amendment to extend the term to February 2025.
+Fixed rent payable under the lease is approximately \$177,000 per annum and is payable in equal monthly installments of approximately \$15,000 per month.

-January 2018, the Company entered into a lease agreement in connection with its corporate headquarters in New York.
-The term of the lease is six years from the date the Company began to occupy the premises and the lease expires in April 2024.
+In January 2018, the Company entered into a lease agreement in connection with its corporate headquarters in New York.
+The term of the lease was six years from the date the Company began to occupy the premises and the lease was to expire in April 2024.
 Fixed rent payable under the lease is approximately \$384,000 per annum and is payable in equal monthly installments of approximately \$32,000, which are recognized on a straight-line basis.

 In February 2018, the Company entered into a lease agreement for certain office space in Denmark, which has been amended several times.
 The lease was renewed on November 1, 2021 with a four-year term that expires in November 2025.
-The lease is payable in monthly installments of approximately \$41,000, which are recognized on a straight-line basis.
-In January 2023, the Company notified the landlord of their intention to reduce the leased premise as a result of the Company's strategic restructuring plan, which was approved by the Company's Board of Directors on January 4, 2023.
-The lease modification resulted in an immaterial charge in the three months ended March 31, 2023.
+The lease is payable in monthly installments of approximately \$41,000, which is recognized on a straight-line basis.
+In January 2023, the Company notified the landlord of its intention to reduce the leased premise as a result of the Company's strategic restructuring, which was approved by the Company's Board of Directors on January 4, 2023.
+The lease modification resulted in an immaterial charge in the six months ended June 30, 2023.